Now that you're a resident, we have put together the following information to help with general questions you may have related to living on-Grounds.

 New residents should use the online work order system to report existing damages within two weeks of moving in.
-To do so, check the "Room Condition Report" box on the Service Request form.

 For emergency maintenance issues, call 434.924.3053 directly.
 Systems Control will respond to these calls after hours, on weekends, and on holidays.